ahsanbulbul/LaTeXb0x/README.md

 # LaTeXb0x
-A local solution for using containerization latex.
+A containerized solution for latex.

 # Generate SSH keys
+SSH key pair will be used to access the container
 ```bash
 ssh-keygen -t ed25519 -f latex_id_ed25519 -C "optional comment here"
 ```